alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 ## Types For Values, Purity For Calls

 Programs make value assumptions whether or not the type system records them.
-Static types move more of those assumptions into declarations the compiler can check.
+Static types move more of them into declarations the compiler can check.
 If every value were just `byte[]`, the assumptions would still exist.
-They would just move into comments, casts, helper functions, runtime checks, and programmer memory.
+They would move into comments, casts, helper functions, runtime checks, and programmer memory.

 Purity plays a similar role for calls.

 When I retry a method, cache its result, call it twice, use it in a loop, run it in parallel, or move it earlier in the program, I am assuming something about the method's behavior.
 The code may use phrases like "this is just a calculation," "this is safe to retry," "this helper only checks a condition," or "this leaves objects unchanged."
 Those phrases still name behavioral contracts.

 If purity is only a guess, the programmer has to carry that assumption manually.
 In a small script, that may be fine.
-In a larger program, it is easier to lose track of which calls are calculations and which calls interact with the world.
+In a larger program, it is easier to lose track of which calls are calculations and which calls touch the world.

 By "pure" here, I mean the practical code-review version: